faiyaz032/central-gateway/README.md

 # Unified-Payments

-A comprehensive payment gateway integration library for Bangladeshi payment providers, offering a unified interface for multiple payment gateways.
-This library simplifies payment processing by providing a consistent API across different payment providers, currently supporting AamarPay and SSLCommerz.
-The key advantage is that you don't need to read and adapt to multiple payment gateway documentations - our unified interface handles all the complexity for you.
+Simplify payments in Bangladesh with one unified library for AamarPay, SSLCommerz, and more.
+Skip the hassle of multiple gateway documentations—our consistent API does it all for you!

 ## Features